Nur35982/Multilingual-RAG/README.md

 ## ❓ Technical Q&A

 ### 1. Text Extraction Method
-**Method/Library Used**: PyMuPDF (`fitz`) is used for text extraction due to its superior handling of Bengali Unicode characters and diacritics compared to alternatives like pdfplumber.
-The `extract_text` method uses `page.get_text("dict")` to preserve layout information (e.g., font size, position), allowing filtering of non-content elements like footnotes.
+**Method/Library Used**: pdfplumber is used for text extraction due to its robust handling of structured PDFs and ability to preserve layout information.
+The extract_text method in pdf_processor.py uses pdfplumber with settings (x_tolerance=2, y_tolerance=2) to improve Bengali character alignment.

-**Why Chosen**: PyMuPDF ensures accurate extraction of complex Bengali scripts, including conjunct characters and diacritics.
-It supports layout-aware extraction, which helps distinguish main content from headers or footers.
-For scanned PDFs, a fallback to Tesseract OCR is planned to handle image-based text.
+**Why Chosen**: pdfplumber provides reliable text extraction for digital PDFs, capturing Bengali text with reasonable accuracy.
+It supports layout-aware extraction, helping filter out headers and footers.
+For scanned PDFs, Tesseract OCR integration is planned as a future enhancement.

 **Formatting Challenges**:
 - **Diacritic Misalignment**: Issues like `'িা' → 'িয়া'` were addressed using custom regex replacements in the `BengaliTextCleaner` class.